Magnetic excitations in the spin-1/2 triangular-lattice antiferromagnet Cs$_2$CuBr$_4$

-Using the above values of $J$ and $J'$ we obtain $\Delta' \approx 1$~meV.
-In the unfolded Brillouin zone one of the extra mode wave vectors corresponds to $(0,2\pi/b-Q_0,0)$ and is marked as the M$'$-point on the $\Gamma$K line (Fig.~\ref{fig:disp}).
-This magnon mode appears to be inside the two-magnon continuum shown in gray color in Fig.~\ref{fig:disp}.

-An overlap of a single-magnon branch with the two-particle continuum signals the presence of spontaneous magnon decays \cite{Chern09,Mou,Rev}.
-The gap at M point corresponds to the boundary of the two-magnon continuum, whereas the gap at M$'$ point is well inside the continuum.
-As a result, magnons at the M$'$ point can spontaneously decay into two other magnons and, thus, have a finite lifetime even at zero temperature.
-We did not attempt to calculate the respective decay rate, but our ESR measurements are consistent with strong damping of the corresponding excitations.
-This observation is in agreement with the existing theoretical results for the damping of high-energy magnons in the spin-1/2 Heisenberg AF on a perfect triangular lattice \cite{Chern09,Mou}.
-The detailed interpretation of the excitation spectrum in Cs$_2$CuBr$_4$ in applied magnetic field is in process.
+Using the above $J$ and $J'$ \cite{CCB_Zvyagin} we find $\Delta' \approx 1$~meV.
+As further calculations show, these excitations appear well inside the two-magnon continuum (Fig.~\ref{fig:disp}), thus having a finite lifetime even at zero temperature.
+Therefore, they cannot be observed in ESR experiments.
+This conclusion is in agreement with the existing theoretical results for the damping of high-energy magnons in the spin-1/2 Heisenberg AF on a perfect triangular lattice \cite{Rev,Chern09,Mou}.

+For $H \| a$ and $H \| c$, two pairs of ESR modes were observed (A, A$'$, and C, C$'$, respectively); the corresponding frequency-field ESR diagrams and ESR spectra are shown in Fig.~\ref{fig:CCB_FFD_ac}.
+The corresponding examples of ESR spectra are shown in Fig.~\ref{fig:CCB_Spectra_a} and Fig.~\ref{fig:CCB_Spectra_c}.
+Upon rotating the sample around $c$ and $a$ axes, the modes A, A$'$ and C, C$'$ (respectively) merge into the single mode B at $H \| b$, which makes this direction special as it coincides with the direction of the order wavevector $\bf Q$.
+Noticeably, approaching the frequency 200 GHz, modes A$'$ and C became broader and weaker, so that no ESR was observed below 200 GHz.

+It is important to mention, that due to the development of long-range 3D correlations below $T_N$ one would expect the emergence of lower-frequency antiferromagnetic resonance (AFMR) magnon modes.
+Theory predicts the presence of at most three relativistic Goldstone AFMR modes as a consequence of the complete breaking of the rotational SO(3) symmetry in anisotropic spin systems with a noncollinear ground state \cite{Andreev}.
+Such AFMR modes have been recently observed in the isostructural compound Cs$_2$CuCl$_4$ below $T_N=0.62$ K \cite{Smirn_AFMR}.